driesdaems10/website/README.md

 # website
-This is my personal website buit with Markdown and Hugo
+This is my personal website buit with Markdown and Hugo.
+Deployed with Netlify